The Expressive Power of Tuning Only the Normalization Layers: Linear Algebra

 \subsection{Results on random matrices}

-\textbf{Khatri-Rao product and rank. }\footnote{We would like to note that while our initial proof for this result was complicated, during the appendix deadline we were able to construct a simple one. } The full rankness of the Khatri-Rao for random matrices has been proven in \cite{JiangSidir2001}, over the set of complex numbers.
+\textbf{Khatri-Rao product and rank. } The full rankness of the Khatri-Rao for random matrices has been proven in \cite{JiangSidir2001}, over the set of complex numbers.
 This however doesn't instantly imply that the result holds for the reals too.
 We thus prove it here for completeness.
 We will first introduce a lemma, that has been proven in \citep{caron2005zero} and shows that if a polynomial is not the zero polynomial then the set that results to zero value of the polynomial is of measure zero. \begin{lemma} Let $p(\data)$ be a polynomial of degree $d$, $\data\in\R^n$.
 If $p$ is not the zero polynomial, then the set

 is of measure zero.\footnote{Specifically Lebesgue measure zero.} \end{lemma}

 \begin{lemma} Let $\rmA,\rmB$ be matrices whose elements are drawn independently from some continuous distributions, with $\rmA\in\mat^{n\times nm}$, $\rmB\in\mat^{m\times nm}$.
 Then the matrix forming their Khatri-Rao product is full rank with probability $1$. \end{lemma} \begin{proof} We rewrite here the Khatri-Rao product of two matrices for clarity